kiwigod/DataScience/README.md

 One of the issues we seemed to be having after the initial data conversion was related to patient group 4.
 The data within that patient group showed no coherency whatsoever.
 This was quite strange since the project group of last year didn't seem to be having this issue.
 The data set stayed the same, minus us having to convert the data ourselves.
 So we'd expect there to be no issues with this.
+In the end we did decide to not make use of this patient group because there was no feasible way to verify its [integrity](#data-verification).

 <details>
     <summary>tsne plots</summary>